inpsyde/composer-asset-compiler/README.md

 It has also been said how the `auto-run` configuration can be used to prevent that so that the only way to start the compiler would be to start it "manually".

-Being a Composer plugin, the asset compiler can add commands to Composer, and it adds a command named , **`compile-assets`**, that can be run like this:
+Being a Composer plugin, the asset compiler can add commands to Composer, and it actually adds a command named , **`compile-assets`**, that can be run like this:

 ```shell
 $ composer compile-assets
 ```

-This command can be used regardless the value of the `auto-run` configuration, but when `auto-run` is `false` using the command is the only way to start the compiler.
+This command can be used regardless the value of the `auto-run` configuration, but when `auto-run` is `false` using the command is *the only* way to start the compiler.

-### Plugin command environment
+### Command environment

-Both package-level and root-level configuration supports environment-based settings via `env` configuration property.
+Both package-level and root-level configuration support environment-based settings via `env` configuration property.

-When using the command is possible to "force" the value of compiler environment via the **`--env`** flag.
+When using the `compile-assets` command it is possible to force the value of compiler environment via the **`--env`** flag.

 For example: